NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 We are finding it more fun to do a play with one of the helpers playing out the roll of the man in the middle: and no envelopes!

+Also, we put this in because when we first started delivering this course the NeCTAR scheduler was aggressively reusing IP numbers and users would run into this issue often.
+Now that Neutron is in the mix this no longer the case.
+Perhaps we could dress down the warning?

 ## Lesson 4

 We get our learners to use scp and cyberduck to move data to and from their remote machines.